ek33450505/Team-Profile-Generator/README.md

 To use this program please ensure you have node.js installed on your computer.
 To install proper packages, in your command line, type * npm install *.
 In order for questions to be prompted in your command line, type * node index.js *.

+Application uses both the Inquirer.js and Jest.js packages.
+These can be installed by using the following commands:

+npm install inquirer
+npm install jest

 ## Visualization

 ![Screenshot 2022-04-15 204850](https://user-images.githubusercontent.com/97137083/163655424-829254e5-d59e-40ab-87ec-93516456c1ef.png)